Use an Azure free account to try Azure Database for MySQL - Flexible Server for free

 - Unlikely to Exceed: You're unlikely to exceed the limit for the meter.

 - Exceeds on <Date>: You're likely to exceed the limit for the meter on <Date>.

 With an Azure free account, you also get $200 in credit to use in 30 days.
 During this time, any usage beyond the free monthly amounts of services will be deducted from this credit.
 At the end of your first 30 days or after you spend your $200 credit (whichever comes first), you'll only pay for what you use beyond the free monthly amounts of services.
 To keep getting free services after 30 days, move to pay-as-you-go pricing.
 If you don't move to pay as you go, you can't purchase Azure services beyond your $200 credit—and eventually your account and services will be disabled.
 For more information, see Azure free account FAQ.

 Clean up resources

-If you are using the flexible server for development, testing, or predictable, time-bound production workloads, optimize usage by starting and stopping the server on-demand.
+If you are using the flexible server for development, testing or predictable time-bound production workloads, optimize usage by starting and stopping the server on-demand.
 After you stop the server, it remains in that state for seven days unless restarted sooner.
-For more information, see Start/Stop Server to lower TCO.
+For more information, see Server concepts.
 When your Flexible Server is stopped, there is no Compute usage, but Storage usage is still considered.

-Alternatively, if you don't expect to need these resources in the future, you can delete them by deleting the resource group, or you can just delete the PostgreSQL server.
+Alternatively, if you don't expect to need these resources in the future, you can delete them by deleting the resource group, or you can just delete the MySQL server.

 To delete the resource group, complete the following steps: